Kelias-42/N-puzzle/README.md

 * Pygame

 # Usage
-If launch the n-puzzle program without arguments you will get the solving of a 3-puzzle that has been scrambled with 100 random moves.
+If you launch the n-puzzle program without arguments you will get the solving of a 3-puzzle that has been scrambled with 100 random moves.
 By default, the used heuristic function will be the Manhattan distance however, you can change a lot of parameters thanks to the implemented options:
 ```
 $> python n-puzzle.py -h